AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce-on-premises.md

 bin/magento webhooks:generate:module
 ```

+Generate plugins based on webhook registrations
 ### `--help`, `-h`

 Display help for the given command.
-When no command is given display help for the \<info>list\</info> command
+When no command is given display help for the <info>list</info> command

 -  Default: `false`
 -  Does not accept a value